-^{4} The Company conducted a stock split at the ratio of four shares for one ordinary share on April 1, 2019.
+\4 The Company conducted a stock split at the ratio of four shares for one ordinary share on April 1, 2019.
 "Profit attributable to owners of parent per share" is expressed with the figure after the stock split.
-The figure for the fiscal years ended March 31, 2019 is recalculated using the same method.
-5 Price earnings ratio (PER) for the fiscal years ended March 31, 2012 and 2015 are omitted as the Company recorded net loss for these fiscal years.
-6 The Company conducted a stock split at the ratio of four shares for one ordinary share on April 1, 2019.
-Figures prior to the year ended March 31, 2019 have been converted to align with the post-stock split standard.
-7 The average number of temporary employees is stated in parentheses from the fiscal year ended March 31, 2011, as the number of temporary employees is over 10% of the total number of employees.
-8 Figures for Olympus Corporation as of March 31 of each respective year.
-9 The percentare within current official senior management.

-The percentage within current global senior management.
-The percentage within current global senior management.
-Through the fiscal year ended March 31, 2019, figures are as of June 1 of each respective year, and from the fiscal year ended March 31, 2020, the figures are as of March 31 of each respective year for individuals in Japan (at eight special-purpose subsidiaries)
+The figure for the fiscal years ended March 31, 2019 is recalculated using the same method. \5 Price earnings ratio (PER) for the fiscal years ended March 31, 2012 and 2015 are omitted as the Company recorded net loss for these fiscal years. \6 The Company conducted a stock split at the ratio of four shares for one ordinary share on April 1, 2019.
+Figures prior to the year ended March 31, 2019 have been converted to align with the post-stock split standard. \7 The average number of temporary employees is stated in parentheses from the fiscal year ended March 31, 2011, as the number of temporary employees is over 10% of the total number of employees. \8 Figures for Olympus Corporation as of March 31 of each respective year. \9 The percentage within current global senior management. \10 Through the fiscal year ended March 31, 2019, figures are as of June 1 of each respective year, and from the fiscal year ended March 31, 2020, the figures are as of March 31 of each respective year for individuals in largen (at eight special-purpose substiticities) in Japan (at eight special-purpose subsidiaries).